If you have a desire to:

 - End on a powerful note to get a standing ovation

-I am taking this on as a personal challenge and want to work with others to not only increase my own skills but help others while taking on a crucial area of personal development for myself.
-We will take your talks apart and rewrite them so they fit into the format of a TEDx talk and then I’ll show you how to do everything listed above.
+I am taking this on as a personal challenge.
+I want to help others while taking on a crucial area of personal development for myself.
+We will take your talks apart and rewrite them so they fit into the format of a TEDx talk and then I’ll show you how to do everything listed above so you come away with a new way of looking at how to give a technical presentation that will make others take notice of your speaking talents.

-After the workshop, I will select two of you (I already have one volunteer) and you will do your talks after I give my talk on how to break any talk down at an upcoming chapter meeting.
+After the workshop, I will select 2-3 of you to do your talks after I give my talk on how to break any talk down during the January chapter meeting.
 That’s the best thing about the learn, teach, learn training philosophy.